borisboguslavsky/illustrator-scripts/README.md

 ### Notable features:

-* Randomize layer order without relying on `ZOrderMethod` commands.
-This script works by swapping two layers in a randomized manner.
+* Randomize layer order without relying on `ZOrderMethod` commands that other layer order randomizer scripts use.
+Instead, this script works by swapping two layer positions in a randomized manner.
 * Optionally respect parent layers.
 With this option enabled, layers will stay within their own parent layers and will only be randomized relative to other selected layers in their same parent layer.

 ### How to use: